-Oilfield wastewater spill reported in northwest North Dakota
+Oilfield wastewater line spills in northwestern North Dakota

 BISMARCK, N.D.
-(AP) — North Dakota regulators are investigating the spill of oilfield wastewater from a broken pipeline in the northwest of the state.
+(AP) — North Dakota regulators are investigating a massive spill of oilfield wastewater from a broken pipeline in the northwest part of the state that they say could take more than a year to clean up.

-Karl Rockman, of the state Department of Environmental Quality, said Monday that New York-based Hess Corp., the pipeline’s owner, reported the saltwater spill near Ray on Aug.
+Karl Rockman, of the state Department of Environmental Quality, said Monday that New York-based Hess Corp., the pipeline’s owner, reported the saltwater spill 8 miles (13 kilometers) northwest of Ray on Aug.
 15, and estimated its size to be 8,400 gallons (31,797 liters).
-Rockman said Monday that the spill now appears to be at least 100 times larger than that.
+He said the company vastly increased its estimate on Monday to 1.4 million gallons (63.6 million liters), or enough to more then fill two Olympic-sized swimming pools.

+Rockman said Hess believed the 6-inch, steel-reinforced composite pipe had been leaking since at least July 21, but the company didn’t discover the break until mid-August.
+It’s unclear if a private landowner or the company discovered the spill.

+The pipeline was pressure-monitored for leak detection.
+Rockman said it’s unknown why the spill was not detected earlier.

-It was not immediately known what caused the leak to the pipeline.
+It also was not immediately known what caused the leak to the pipeline.
 Agency officials were on scene to oversee the cleanup and investigate the spill, said Rockman, who heads the department’s division of water quality.

+Rockman said the spill occurred about 2 miles (3 kilometers) from the nearest water well in the area.
+No drinking water sources were threatened., he said.

-Rockman said it was unknown if any drinking water sources were threatened or how much land was affected.
+Rockman did not immediately know how much land was affected.

+Workers have begun excavating soil from portions of the affected area, Rockman said.
+Cleanup and reclamation of the site will likely will take at least a year, he said.

+The amount of wastewater reported spilled by the company could more then fill two Olympic-size swimming pools.

 Wastewater is a byproduct of oil production that contains saltwater and oil, and sometimes chemicals from hydraulic fracturing operations.